-Can I get Pulmonary Barotrauma from the SCORKL?Updated a year ago
+Can I get Pulmonary Barotrauma from the SCORKL?Updated 2 years ago

 The three main causes of pulmonary barotrauma are holding one's breath, rapid ascents and pre-existing lung conditions.